az-cat/HPC-Filesystems/LustreFS-ARM/README.md

 A Lustre filesystem can have one or more OSS nodes.
 An OSS typically has between two and eight OSTs attached.
 To increase the storage capacity of the Lustre filesystem, additional OSTs can be attached.
 To increase the bandwidth of the Lustre filesystem, additional OSS can be attached.
 ## Provision the OSS nodes
+We used VM of size DS14_V2 and implemented RAID0 for all attached 10 additional data disks of 1 TB each.

 You have to provide these parameters to the template :